What’s all the fuss about ClickFunnels?

 A funnel will usually encourage several different conversions along the way.

-A funnel will often incorporate branches — upsells, downsells, and one-time offers knows as OTOs — with the goal of maximizing the profit from each visitor.
+A funnel will often incorporate branches — upsells, downsells, and one-time offers knows as OTOs.
+The end goal will be to maximize the profit from each visitor.

-Customers may be offered different things at different points, depending upon the actions they take as they move through the funnel.
+Customers may be offered different things at different points, depending on their progress along the funnel.

-Funnels may be simple, or incredibly complex and sophisticated, but at the end of the day, they are all about one thing — getting the visitor to convert into a paying customer.
+Funnels can be simple, or quite complex at times.
+At the end of the day, they are all about one thing — getting the visitor to convert into a paying customer.

 Now you know why they are so popular!

 Marketing/Sales funnels guide visitors through a process that would start with a very low commitment (such as downloading a free report), and then gradually ‘warms them up’ and exposes them to pricier upsells as they get to know your brand better, and start trusting you.